 Useful Sites & apps

-In the last few years we have been travelling we have singled out some applications, which we use before every trip or during it.
-We have chosen them over others for their validity, ease of use and variety in the options they have to offer.
-We describe below in detail what these are together with their characteristics.
+In the last few years, we have been travelling we have singled out some applications, which we use in every trip or during it.
+We have chosen them over others for their validity, ease of use, and variety in the options they have to offer.
+We describe below in detail what these are, together with their characteristics.

 Booking.com

 Booking.com is a popular online booking platform for accommodations worldwide.
 With a vast selection of hotels, apartments, villas, and more, Booking.com offers travellers the convenience of finding and booking their ideal stay in just a few clicks.
 The site’s user-friendly interface and extensive filtering options make it easy to narrow down search results based on specific preferences such as price, location, amenities, and more.
 As a result, Booking.com has become a go-to destination for travellers looking for hassle-free booking options.
 With competitive pricing and a loyalty program that rewards repeat bookings, Booking.com is a top choice for travellers seeking great deals and a seamless booking experience.
-Find available rooms here.
+Find available rooms on Booking.com.

 Hotels.com

 Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localised websites.
-Once you reach 10 nights, you’ll have a free night which you can apply at checkout.
+Once you reach 10 nights, you’ll have a free night, which you can apply at checkout.
 You can earn multiple free nights by continuing to book with Hotels.com, though.
-The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands properties worldwide.
-The company offers a one-stop shopping source for hotel pricing, amenities and availability.
-Find the best deals here.
+The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands of properties worldwide.
+The company offers a one-stop shopping source for hotel pricing, amenities, and availability.
+Find the best deals on Hotels.com.

 TripAdvisor